 Canola in the Willamette Valley

-Despite the continued opposition to relaxing canola restrictions, the Oregon Department of Agriculture adopted a permanent canola rule Thursday, February 7th.
+The Oregon Department of Agriculture adopted a permanent canola rule Thursday, February 7th.
 The Willamette Valley protected district has been divided into two zones; one in the center of the Valley where no canola production is allowed and the other has an annual cap of 2,500 acres of canola, plus an undetermined about of variances that can be given to canola growers ‘near’ the boundary.

 Unfortunately, despite overwhelming amount of public comment against the rule, ODA has still not provided sufficient protections for vegetable seed and fresh market vegetable growers and others opposed to canola production in our truly rare Willamette Valley.
 These producers must maintain the utmost seed purity to remain viable and ODA’s new rule does not protect them from substantial canola related risk factors.
 Unless ODA has figured out a way to control things like, wind, bees, birds, rain, bumps in the road, leaky farm trucks, the potential for genetic ’superweeds’, our farms and local food supply are still at risk.